httptoolkit/browser-launcher/README.markdown

 To use the browser with a proxy, set `opts.proxy` as a colon-separated `'host:port'` string.

+Set proxy routes to skip over with `opts.noProxy`.

 `cb` fires with `cb(err, ps)` where `ps` is the process object created with `spawn()`.